[Mod 12] Charisma’s Guide to HDPS SW

-Blood Pact of Cania: There’s only two point here because we need to choose between this, and devastating critical.
+Blood Pact of Cania: There’s normally only two points here because we need to choose between this, and devastating critical.
 If you are a human put your three points here!
 The screenshot of my feats is slightly outdated, back from when I ran Tiefling.
 This should be 5/5!

 Devastating Critical: IMPORTANT!
 Critical severity is a coveted stat!
 You want it as high as you can possibly get it.
 Even though I’m not using a vorpal or a dread enchantment, critical chance and severity is not to be neglected!